Commonly Asked Questions

 ‹cell range›: a range of cells containing symbols to search e.g. A1:A10

-‹start_date›: The first date, in the form of YYYY-MM-DD, for whic to retrieve data.
+‹start_date›: The first date, in the form of YYYY-MM-DD, for which to retrieve data.

 ‹end_date›: The last date, in the form of YYYY-MM-DD, for which to retrieve data.

 The ‹start_date› and ‹end_date› parameters are optional, the default behaviour is to fetch the maximum possible range.
-For example the below fetches downgrade data from 2023-01-01 for a range of ISINs.
+For example the below fetches downgrade data from 2023-01-01 for a range of tickers.

 The other category is the function to fetch the most recent value.
 This takes the form: